lindan4/PhotonDecode/README.md

-# Eli Health - Test Strip Scanner Technical Test
+# Photon Decode – QR and Image Processing

-This project is a full-stack mobile application that allows users to capture photos of test strips, upload them to a backend service for processing, and view their submission history.
-The application is built with a React Native frontend and a Node.js backend, all containerized with Docker for a consistent development environment.
+A full-stack mobile and backend project that demonstrates how to capture, upload, and process images with QR code extraction and validation logic.
+The system includes a React Native app for image capture and a Node.js + PostgreSQL backend that performs preprocessing and decoding.

 ## Demo Video